Chris Lewis MP - Essex

 Meeting with CHRA | Dec 5, 2025

+It was great to sit down with the Canadian Housing and Renewal Association today to talk about practical solutions for affordable housing.
 Strong communities start with safe, secure homes, and I’ll keep advocating for policies that make life more affordable for families in Essex and across Canada.

 Thank you to CHRA for your leadership on this important issue!